 - It needs to control the commission on audit and reign in its reports along with the anti-money laundering council.

-Right now what the government is doing is to entertain people with controversial and highly sexual stories and forcing the opposition to react.
+Right now, what the government is doing is to entertain people with controversial and highly sexual stories and to force the opposition to react.

-This is an ingenious way of redirecting focus, that while the opposition expands energy and resources addressing issues from all sides, it fails to protect its other more important resources and they are the identity of the opposition and its supporters.
+This is an ingenious way of redirecting focus.
+While the opposition expands energy and resources addressing all sides, it fails to protect its other more meaningful resources.
+They are the identity of the opposition and its supporters.

 Perhaps the best move the opposition could do is to focus on expanding its mass support base and putting forward a more moral and progressive narrative that will eventually evolve into ideologies akin to democracy and human rights.

-It needs to put forward stories that people can latch on and associate with, that is entirely against the narrative of the government.
+It needs to put forward stories that people can latch on and associate with, which is entirely against the government’s narrative.

-Stories that talks about the injustices of the government and the future of the country under China.
+Stories that talk about the injustices of the government and the future of the country under China.